Experiences in which students apply their intellectual interests

 In addition, Odyssey credit in this category requires the incorporation of a

 reflective, analytical component, including written analyses.
-When the
+When the Professional

-staff member advising the student during his or her Odyssey experience.
+the student during his or her Odyssey experience.

 Examples of experiential learning activities that might fulfill this category:

+or leadership development could be candidates for fulfilling this Odyssey category.
 Specific examples include practicum courses focused on the application of theoretical

 principles examined within a discipline.

-ACADEMIC EXPERIENCES.
-In addition to standing courses, a professor may wish to
+In addition to standing courses, a professor

-qualify for Odyssey credit under this category.
+would qualify for Odyssey credit under this category.
 Also, if the professor so

-chose, it might be feasible for a smaller number of hours of professional or
+chose, it might be feasible for a smaller number of hours of professional or leadership

-as a Hendrix faculty or administrative staff member is involved in overseeing
+as long as a Hendrix faculty or administrative staff member is involved in overseeing

 the reflective component that completes it as an Odyssey experience.